jenbell27/MakeGreatMaps/README.md

 ## Example output

 See [this webmap](http://urbanobservatory.maps.arcgis.com/home/webmap/viewer.html?webmap=c81328482ced43a4ab455c0d7563d0f4) for examples of how to use this expression in ArcGIS Online.
+Red trees represent a loss in forest area while green trees represent a growth.
+The larger the symbol the greater the loss or growth.

 ![Change Over Time](https://i.imgur.com/ODwUqwR.png)